1964 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 Where to Sell Your 1964 Penny?

-Your 1964 penny might be hiding thousands in copper value – check those mint marks, look for errors, and remember that what looks like pocket change could actually be your ticket to serious collector profits.
+Your 1964 penny might be hiding serious copper value — check those mint marks, look for errors, and remember that what looks like pocket change could actually be a numismatic treasure.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)